Saturday, January 29, 2011

 For those of us over 30, Brad Benson was previously an offensive lineman with the New York Giants, who had his best season in 1986-87, winning Super Bowl XXI and going to the Pro Bowl -- in each case, for the only time.
 (He played one more season and then retired, so he was not involved in their Super Bowl XXV team.)

-Benson does his own commercials (radio and TV), which is something I respect tremendously.
+Benson does his own commercials (in his case, both radio and TV), which is something I respect tremendously.
 Colonel Harland Sanders of Kentucky Fried Chicken, Dave Thomas of Wendy's, ice cream man Tom Carvel, potato-chip man Herman Lay, these were guys who stood by their own products, putting their face as well as their name and reputation on the line.
 I love guys like that.

 Today, I heard Benson on the radio talking about how the Rex & Michelle Ryan "foot fetish video" was too much of a distraction, how, "I knew the Jets would lose."
 He made a few corny jokes, including, "If the Jets had won the Super Bowl, instead of Disney World, Rex would've said he was going to Foot Locker."

 Let me explain something to you, Brad: The week after that video came out, the Jets beat the Patriots.
 In Foxboro.

 The week before it came out, the Jets beat the Colts.
 In Indianapolis.

 True, the Jets haven't won a Super Bowl under Ryan -- or any other coach, for that matter, except Weeb Ewbank, 42 years ago.
 While Benson won one with the Giants.
 Fair enough.

 You know how many road Playoff games the Giants won while Benson played for them?
 I had to look it up: